swbain/alt-ears/README.md

 ## how to run

-- open the project in android studio, build and run `composeApp` normally for android
+- open the project in android studio, build and run `composeApp` for android
 - open `iosApp/iosApp.xcodeproj` in xcode to build/deploy the ios app

 ## about